 Was my bill calculated using an actual or an estimated meter reading?

 On rare occasions (less than 1% of the time), a meter reading used to calculate a monthly utility bill is an estimated reading.
 If it was necessary for your reading to be estimated, it will be indicated on your bill with an "E" printed next to the meter reading.

 Will the City of Raleigh increase utility rates this year?

-Yes, utility rate changes were adopted to be effective with bills issued on or after July 1, 2013.
-For more details, go to the Rates, Deposits & Fees web page.
+Utility rate changes were adopted on June 9, 2014, to be effective with bills issued on or after July 1, 2014.
+For more details, visit the Utility Billing Services Rates, Deposits & Fees web page.

 What is the billing cycle and how long do I have to pay my bill?

 The billing cycle is monthly for all customers.